Eliot-Roxbergh/notes_pinephone/README.md

 tl;dr In general is supported, go to chatty (default sms app phosh) and set settings manually.
 If it doesn't work make sure Mobile Data APN is same as MMS APN (and supported by carrier).

-Works on most carriers, but need to set settings manually.
+Works on most carriers, but need to set mms settings manually.
 For instance, works in Sweden with Tre, does not work with Telia.
+Also double check data APN so it is what it should.

 Telia does not work, why?
 Well because -> _"Currently there is no easy solution for sending or receiving MMS if carrier has two APNs (one for data and for MMS).
 There are some workarounds but most likely best one is to not use MMS at all before things get"_
         The issue is here https://gitlab.com/kop316/mmsd/-/issues/5